activities and projects

 Our skills development programme continues and builds, with more workshops running to support our ECRs throughout this challenging time.

-Update: The Post-Academic Careers Fair will run in 2020 as a series of online workshops across the month of November, rounded up by a panel session event where you can learn more about the range of careers available to you.
+Update: The Post-Academic Careers Fair 2020 ran as a series of online workshops across the month of November 2020, rounded up by a panel session event where attendees learnt more about the range of careers available to them.
 SULSA is continuing to work on lifelong learning through our Graduate Employability Masterclasses and a practical skills training program with Forth Valley College, IBioIC, Scottish Manufacturing Service (SAMS) Skills Development Scotland and ScotCHEM.

 Upcoming Funding Calls